johnpottergr/Stablecraft.io/service-docs/Integrations/stripe.md

 ---
-title: "Stripe Crypto Integration"
+title: "Stripe Crypto Integration (Early Access)"
 sidebarLabel: "Stripe"
 ---

-# Stripe Crypto Integration (Early Access)

 Stripe has introduced limited support for stablecoin-based payments, allowing businesses to accept or make payments using **USDC** on select blockchains, including **Ethereum**, **Solana**, and **Polygon**.

 While Stripe's crypto features are expanding, Stablecraft can help you prepare your platform for stablecoin-enabled checkout or payout options.